petyrk/rack53/homelab 2026 overview/README.md

 ### Why This Matters

-There is also a broader shift happening.
-More organisations are moving toward self-hosted and on-premises solutions.
+There is a broader shift happening.Due to Privacy and cost factors, more organisations are moving toward self-hosted and on-premises solutions.
 The open-source ecosystem has matured to the point where almost every major cloud service has a viable self-hosted equivalent.
 Some useful directories:

 - [selfh.st/apps](https://selfh.st/apps/) — comprehensive directory of self-hosted alternatives
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) — comprehensive git repo of self-hosted alternatives